ibm-cloud-docs/appid/data-security.md

 ### Rotating your keys
 {: #rotate-key}

-When you [rotate your KEK](/docs/key-protect?topic=key-protect-key-rotation), App ID rerwraps the DEKs associated with the rotated key, ensuring your user data is always protected with your up to date encryption key.
+When you [rotate your KEK](/docs/key-protect?topic=key-protect-key-rotation), {{site.data.keyword.appid_short_notm}} rewraps the DEKs associated with the rotated key, ensuring that your user data is always protected with your up-to-date encryption key.

 ### Deleting your keys
 {: #delete-key}

 When you [delete your KEK](/docs/key-protect?topic=key-protect-delete-keys), user data becomes inaccessible within 4 hours of deletion.
-Although user data is not destroyed when a key is deleted, App ID is no longer able to decrypt the user data, making it inaccessible.
+Although user data is not destroyed when a key is deleted, {{site.data.keyword.appid_short_notm}} is no longer able to decrypt the user data, making it inaccessible.